Whidbey seaplane crash investigators identify possible cause

 Its separation “during flight would result in a free-floating horizontal stabilizer, allowing it to rotate uncontrollably … about its hinge, resulting in a possible loss of airplane control,” the NTSB update said.

-The plane, a de Havilland Canada DHC-3 Otter turboprop operated by Renton-based Friday Harbor Seaplanes, crashed into the Puget Sound just off Whidbey Island about half an hour into a flight from Friday Harbor to Renton on Sept.
+The plane, a de Havilland Canada DHC-3 Otter turboprop operated by Renton-based Friday Harbor Seaplanes, crashed into Puget Sound just off Whidbey Island about half an hour into a flight from Friday Harbor to Renton on Sept.
 4. The pilot and all nine passengers were killed.

-The investigators said that when the wreckage was retrieved the upper portion of the broken actuator was found still attached to the horizontal stabilizer while the lower portion was “attached to its mount in the fuselage.”
+The investigators said that when the wreckage was retrieved, the upper portion of the broken actuator was found still attached to the horizontal stabilizer while the lower portion was “attached to its mount in the fuselage.”

 They said the separation of this critical component occurred when a clamp nut that should have been fixed in place by a circular wire lock ring unthreaded and rotated.